EmmaPesjak/Game-of-Life-Python/Project/README.md

 ## Discussion

-parse_world_size_arg
-had trouble with wrong error message when empty string from .split assert was hard to grasp since it is "backwards thinking".

-completed the base implementations populate_world

-calc_neighbour_positions
-this was the most straigt forward function, basically nothing hard, just make a list of tuples of neighbours

-run_simulation
-also pretty straight forward

-update_world
+Beginning with the base implementations.... `calc_neighbour_positions``run_simulation``count_alive_neighbours` easy, hard part was not getting an output until many functions done, i depended heavily on the debugger function in PyCharm to seek out problems with my code

+During the implementation of the `parse_world_size_arg` function a small problem emerged.
+A ValueError message was printed out instead of an AssertionError message because the `.split()` function gave back an empty string if the user input was "40x".
+The problem was solved by having the assert sort out empty strings and raise an AssertionError.

+`populate_world`
+flippade axes

+`update_world`
 None cells easy fix
 tricky to get the neighbours count right for next gen

-count_alive_neighbours

 grade d recursive
 did not know you could return (void) this caused a hick-up

-grade c load seed from file
+grade c `load_seed_from_file`
 pretty straight forward to implement but getting the population dictionary correct was a bit of a challenge.

+grade b`create_logger` and `simulation_decorator`

-grade a la till age i jsonfilerna i annan funktion än den som stod skriven i labhandledningen. tbh grade a was suprisingly easy, was expecting something much more harder. i suppose every one has their own oppinions but i found both grade e and grade b implementations harder than grade a.
+grade a la till age i jsonfilerna i annan funktion än den som stod skriven i labhandledningen. tbh grade a was suprisingly easy, was expecting something much more hard. i suppose every one has their own opinions but i found both grade e and grade b implementations harder than grade a.

-`parse_world_size_arg`

-`populate_world`

-`calc_neighbour_positions`

-`run_simulation`

-`update_world`

-`count_alive_neighbours`
-`load_seed_from_file`
-`create_logger` and `simulation_decorator`
+went back over the entire code to see if i could do any improvements, shortened a bit by writing != dead instead of alive + elders + primes

+i have learned..

+being so new to programming, i sometimes find it hard to think outside the box, knowing how to improve my code out of the boundaries of the project or laboratory guidance.

+the learning modules prepared....

 furthermore...

-## Purpose / Syfte
-Perspective: What does the assignment aim to accomplish?
-Should specify concrete goal(s) which will enable some discussion and analysis.
-## Procedures / Genomförande
-Perspective: How can the results (solution) be reproduced?
-What kind of problems emerged and how were these resolved?
-## Discussion / Diskussion
-Perspective: Has the purpose been fulfilled?
-Determine the suitability of the implementation... should alternative approaches and procedures be considered?
-Personal reflections: What did you learn?
-What did you find to be particularly difficult?
-Did the learning module(s) prepare you sufficiently for the challenge?
-What could be improved in regards to the assignment?
-Etc.
+By completing this project and doing all implementations up to grade A, I have demonstrated that I can utilize the learning objectives of this course, and thereby the purpose has been fulfilled.